 Bipolar disorder - Self care

-You can learn to manage your symptoms by looking after your self care.
-Self care is how you take care of your diet, exercise, daily routine, relationships and how you are feeling.
+You can learn to manage your symptoms by looking after yourself.
+Selfcare is how you take care of your diet, sleep, exercise, daily routine, relationships and how you are feeling.

-Learning to spot early signs of a mania or depression is important in self-management.
-It can take a while to learn how to spot these changes but there guides that can with this.
+Learning to spot early signs of mania or depression is important in self-management.
+The idea of the WRAP is to help you stay well and achieve what you would like to.
+The WRAP looks at areas like how you are affected by your illness and what you could do to manage them.
+There are guides that can help with this.
 You can ask your healthcare professional to make one with you or ask them for a template of one.

-Rethink Mental Illness has created “Staying Well With Bipolar”.
-This is a guide based on information from people who have bipolar disorder or support someone with it.
+Rethink Mental Illness has created ‘Staying Well with Bipolar’.
+This is a guide based on information from people who have or support someone with bipolar disorder.
+You can download it here.

 Need practical advice & info?
 We can help.